 Since inception, Genmab A/S has established general warrant schemes all of which have the primary objective of giving those who help build the company an opportunity to share in the value of the business that they are helping to create.
-The warrant schemes are meant to provide an incentive for all company employees, including those in our subsidiaries, members of the Board of Directors and members of the Executive Management, as well as certain external consultants with a long-term relationship with us.
+The warrant schemes are meant to provide an incentive for all company employees, including those in our subsidiaries, and members of the Executive Management.
+Prior to the Annual General Meeting in March 2017, the warrant authorizations also allowed for warrant grants to members of the Board of Directors, as well as to certain external consultants with a long-term relationship with us.

-Under the terms of the 2004 Scheme and the 2012 Scheme, warrants are granted at an exercise price equal to the share price on the grant date.
+Under the terms of all three warrant schemes, warrants are granted at an exercise price equal to the share price on the grant date.
 According to our Articles of Association the exercise price cannot be fixed at a lower price than the market price at the day of grant.

-Warrants granted under the 2004 Scheme and the 2012 Scheme, the warrant holder may as a general rule only exercise 25% of the warrants granted per full year of employment or affiliation with us or our subsidiary after the grant date.
-However, the warrant holder will be entitled to keep and exercise all warrants granted regardless of termination of the employment relationship etc. in instances where we or our subsidiary terminate his/her employment/consultancy relationship without the warrant holder having given us/subsidiary good reason to do so.
+Under the 2004 Scheme and the 2012 Scheme, the warrant holder may as a general rule only exercise 25% of the warrants granted per full year of employment or affiliation with us or our subsidiary after the grant date.
+However, as warrants granted under the 2017 Scheme are subject to three years cliff vest, the warrant holder may as a general rule exercise all the warrants granted under the 2017 Scheme after three full years of employment after the grant date.
+Notwithstanding the above, the warrant holder will be entitled to keep and exercise all warrants granted regardless of termination of the employment relationship etc. in instances where we or our subsidiary terminate his/her employment relationship without the warrant holder having given us/subsidiary good reason to do so.

-In aggregate, the number of warrants issued under the 2004 Scheme and the 2012 Scheme amounts to 8,966,941 of which 2,190,311 were still outstanding at December 31, 2016.
-For a more detailed description of warrants issued under the 2004 Scheme and the 2012 Scheme please refer to our latest Annual Report.
+In aggregate, the number of warrants issued under the 2004 Scheme, the 2012 Scheme and the 2017 Scheme amounts to 8,984,077 of which 2,190,311 were still outstanding at December 31, 2016.
+For a more detailed description of warrants issued under the three schemes please refer to our latest Annual Report.

-Until a new scheme may be adopted in the future, all warrants granted after April 2012 will be granted under the 2012 Scheme.
+Until a new scheme may be adopted in the future, all warrants granted after the Annual General Meeting in March 2017 will be granted under the 2017 Scheme.

-(last updated March 7, 2017)
+(last updated April 4, 2017)